HSLU-Projects/MAIDICO/README.md

 - Employ technology

 #### Reflection
+The integration of business development tools, customer journey, design thinking and knowledge management leads to significant strategic advantages.
+Design thinking focuses on short- to medium-term improvements, while the customer journey is geared towards the long term.
+While these two techniques are product and customer-centric and prioritise effectiveness, knowledge management focuses on internal efficiency by enabling rapid onboarding and immediate problem solving.

-Integrating business development tools, customer journey design thinking, and knowledge management yields both short-term benefits and long-term strategic advantages.
-In the short term, tools like CRM systems enhance sales efficiency, while design thinking quickly improves customer satisfaction and problem-solving.
-Knowledge management facilitates swift onboarding and immediate issue resolution.
-In the long term, these elements collectively contribute to scalable growth, brand loyalty, and institutional knowledge preservation.
-A holistic approach ensures quick wins in efficiency and satisfaction, while a forward-looking strategy supports sustained innovation, adaptability, and organizational resilience.
-The synergy of short-term agility and long-term foresight creates a robust foundation for a thriving business ecosystem.
+In the long term, these elements together contribute to scalable growth, brand loyalty and the retention of institutional knowledge.
+A holistic approach ensures internal efficiency and satisfaction gains, while a forward-looking strategy promotes sustainable innovation, adaptability and organisational resilience.
+The synergy of short-term agility and long-term foresight creates a solid foundation for a thriving business ecosystem.

 #### Used Materials
 - [In 7 Schritten zur Customer-Journey](https://www.mysdm.ch/blog/in-7-schritten-zur-customer-journey-uebersicht/)